 The Biological Blueprint: A Body Built for Swimming

-For starters, biology had a lot to do with Phelps' success.
-His body seemed almost engineered for the water.
+For starters, biology played a massive role in Phelps' success.
+His body is practically engineered for the water.

 • Torso and Arm Span: His trunk is unusually long and his legs are relatively short for his 193 cm (6'4") height.
 Combined with an incredible 2-meter (6'7") arm span that was wider than he was tall, this gave him unmatched reach and a naturally high, streamlined position in the water.